musabbozkurt/api-gateway-service/README.md

     * Sleuth and Zipkin dependencies were added
     * Postman collection was added
     * Keycloak integration is completed under the payment-service
+    * Feign Client secure call with Keycloak integration is completed under the student-service
   ```

 ## Versions